Skip to main content

 Jira Software can be hosted in the cloud or in a data center.
 If your company uses Jira Data Center, select Jira from the Connector drop-down when setting up a data integration.
 If you cannot find the connector in the drop-down, make sure that you have installed it first.
 You must provide the following information to authenticate Jira with Brinqa:

-• Server URL: The Jira Data Center server URL.
+• Server URL: Your organization's Jira server URL.
+The default URL format is https://<servername>/.

-• Username and Password: The username and password of your Atlassian account, which must have permissions to query, create, and delete issues in Jira.
+• Access token: The personal access token for your Atlassian account, which must have permissions to query, create, and delete issues in Jira.

 Additional settings